 If you want to learn how to write better test cases for database testing, then this article is for you.
 You’ll find information on how to write test cases for database testing that will help ensure your security and the quality of databases.

 Before writing any test cases, it is helpful to identify the scope and purpose of each one.
-By doing this, you can ensure that each test case covers your code’s functionality and that it works as expected.
+Doing this ensures that each test case covers your code’s functionality and works as expected.

 |Post On:||Test Case For Database Testing|

 Database Testing is a type of software testing that focuses on the database component of an application.
 It verifies the correctness of schema objects, tests data integrity and consistency, and checks responsiveness under load conditions.

 How To Write Test Cases For Database Testing?

 A software tester should write a separate set of database testing scenarios or test cases for database testing to ensure their test cases are independent.
 This will ensure that your test cases are independent and do not mix with UI-related use cases.

 Database Testing Test Case Example

 We will write some basic tests that must be performed on a database.
 As a tester, you need to validate the below test: